-Thus far in Hoxton Coffee’s ‘Introduction to Coffee Series’, we’ve run through some main types of coffee beans, the aims in coffee tasting, how to taste coffee, and how to grind it.
+Thus far in Hoxton Coffee’s blog we’ve run through some main types of coffee beans, the aims in coffee tasting, how to taste coffee, and how to grind it.
 Next up, we’re looking at coffee roasting and all that it entails.
 So grab yourself a cuppa, buckle in and learn about roasting!

 You may know that, at the beginning, the coffee seed is just a green, bad tasting unit for carrying what will become an incredibly aromatic, tasty, famous drink.
 The smell of freshly roasted coffee is one of the favourites of people the world over, signalling a fresh start or, perhaps, the energy you need to get through the day!
 What it is that creates that smell is what we’re discussing here, and it is not a process that is easily defined.

 For one, a whole book could be written about commercial roasting of coffee beans.
 But here we will look solely at roasting coffee at home for those of you interested in such things.
 Whilst not as common today, 100 years ago a lot of households would buy raw coffee and roast it themselves.
 It can be an enjoyable task if you’re that way inclined, though most of us prefer the convenience of pre-roasted beans that taste just as good (or, quite possibly, better!).